nkonev/r2dbc-migrate/readme.md

 Their descriptions are available in your IDE Ctrl+Space help or in [spring-configuration-metadata.json](https://github.com/nkonev/r2dbc-migrate/blob/master/r2dbc-migrate-spring-boot-starter/src/main/resources/META-INF/spring-configuration-metadata.json) file.

 ## Limitations
-* Currently, this library heavy relies on upsert-like syntax like `CREATE TABLE ..
+* Currently, this library heavy relies on upsert-like syntax like `CREATE TABLE ...
 ON CONFLICT DO NOTHING`.
-As a result, this library [doesn't support](https://github.com/nkonev/r2dbc-migrate/issues/21) run against H2 with `MODE=PostgreSQL`.
+Because this syntax isn't supported in H2 in PostresSQL compatibility mode, as a result, this library [can't be](https://github.com/nkonev/r2dbc-migrate/issues/21) run against H2 with `MODE=PostgreSQL`.
 Use [testcontainers](https://github.com/nkonev/r2dbc-migrate-example) with real PostgreSQL.
-* Only migration forward is supported.
-No `migration back`.
+* Only forward migrations are supported.
+No `back migrations`.
 * No [checksum](https://github.com/nkonev/r2dbc-migrate/issues/5) validation.
-So no [repeatable](https://github.com/nkonev/r2dbc-migrate/issues/9) migrations.
+As a result [repeatable](https://github.com/nkonev/r2dbc-migrate/issues/9) migrations aren't supported.

 ## Download